dataq-instruments/FixWinDaqHeader/README.md

 where SAMPLE.WDQ is a corrupted sample WinDaq file in this folder for testing purpose.

-This will generate a repaired version named SAMPLE_MODIFIED.WDQ.
+This will generate a repaired version named SAMPLE_modified.WDQ

 Customization and Further Repairs